Islamic Republic of Iran Air Defense Force

 The Islamic Republic of Iran Air Defense Force (نیروی پدافند هوایی ارتش جمهوری اسلامی ایران) is the anti-aircraft warfare branch of Iran's regular military, the Islamic Republic of Iran Army (Artesh).
-It split from the air force (IRIAF) in 2008 and controls the country's military radar network.
+It split from the Air Force in 2008 and controls the country's military radar network.

 The Islamic Republic of Iran Air Defense Force plays a crucial role in the nation's military framework, tasked with safeguarding Iran's airspace and essential infrastructure from aerial threats. the IRIADF utilizes various air defense systems and technologies, such as surface-to-air missiles, anti-aircraft artillery, and radar systems.
 The main objective of the Iranian Air Defense Force is to detect, identify, and neutralize hostile aircraft, drones, and missiles operating within the airspace of Iran.

 History

 In the late 1950s the (then) Imperial (Shah) Iranian Air Force was an important US allied force and a buffer to counter any possible Soviet attack in the unstable middle east region.
 Radar coverage of the Iranian airspace however was very poor in those days because of a lack of standardization, various former WW2 British and US radar equipment had been used, and because of the rough countryside.

 US research learned that automation of the Iranian air defense conceptually consisted of: 2 hardened command posts (a primary one and its backup) buried in the northern and southern Iran mountains, and a radar network spread out over the country.
 Raw radar data from nationwide sites would have to be digitally converted and transferred via a national microwave telecommunication system to mainframe computers at the command posts, where the information would have been converted into realtime data and further used in the command and control cycles.

 In support of the (then) Imperial (Shah) Iranian Air Force the US funded an Iranian radar network and from 1962 to 1977 the USAF Communication Service (AFCS) constructed 19 radar facilities spread out over the country covering almost 70% of the Iranian airspace.
 In the northern part of Iran this was called the Spellout network and in the southern part the Peace Ruby network.
 A combined troposcatter communication link (Peace Net) connected both Spellout and Peace Ruby radar systems.
 The original radar sites are still standing; their technical and operational status after 40+ years however is unknown.